quou/quou.github.io/markdown/glpip.md

 hash table lookup is used to convert the re-mapped location to get said generated location.

 ## Vertex Attributes
-Vulkan has vertex attributes as part of the pipelines, and so does Corrosion (begin a thin-ish wrapper).
+Vulkan has vertex attributes as part of the pipelines, and so does Corrosion (being a thin-ish wrapper).
 OpenGL, however, uses a Vertex Array Object (VAO) to describe the relationship between raw data and the vertex shader inputs.
 My first inclination was to have a VAO attached to each pipeline that gets set up on pipeline creation (calling